Alba: A Wildlife Adventure Accessibility Report

 If you want to play Alba: A Wildlife Adventure, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Alba: A Wildlife Adventure has 7 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 7 accessibility features for Visual in Alba: A Wildlife Adventure which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.